20 (Much-Needed) Tips for Making Panels Work

 2. Do a dry run of the slides, making sure there are no issues with any videos being shown (especially if it is embedded).

-3. For greater sound quality and a professional delivery, use a lavalier (lapel) mic or a headset for each panelist, rather than hand-held mics.
+3. Use lavalier or headset mics for greater sound quality and a professional delivery, rather than hand-held mics.

 4. Avoid narrow stages; panelists should not be balanced precariously at the edge of the stage or look like they are sitting on top of each other.

-5. Funky furniture can transform the look of the panel, but make sure the furniture is not so unusual that it becomes the focus.
+5. Choose functional furniture.
+Funky furniture can transform the look of the panel, but make sure the furniture is not so unusual that it becomes the focus.
 Also, make sure chairs are comfortable to sit on, or that will be the first topic of every on-stage conversation.

-6. If you are using low seats or a table without a modesty panel, warn female panel members so they can plan their outfits accordingly.
+6. Plan for outfit-aware staging.
+If you are using low seats or a table without a modesty panel, warn female panel members so they can plan their outfits accordingly.

-7. Even though they have met on the prep call, try to convene the speakers and moderator on-site with ample time before they go on stage so they are comfortable with each other when the spotlight is on them.
+7. Plan for in-person prep time.
+Even though they have met on the prep call, try to convene the speakers and moderator on-site with ample time before they go on stage so they are comfortable with each other when the spotlight is on them.

-8. During the Q&A, a lot of time is wasted waiting for microphones to travel across the floor.
+8. Streamline the Q&A Mic process.
+During the Q&A, a lot of time is wasted waiting for microphones to travel across the floor.
 Devise a plan in terms of the number of wireless microphones needed, which staff will act as the mic runners, and where they will be positioned to cover the whole floor effectively.
 Make sure you have a comment or a question handy to cover any delays.

 On-stage Tips